Staff

 Email Jennifer

-Jennifer Harris joined Arise in 2022 as the health policy advocate.
+Jennifer Harris joined Alabama Arise in 2022 as the health policy advocate.
 Born and raised in Alabama, she is a two-time graduate of the University of Alabama, where she earned her J.D. and B.S.W.
 Jennifer has worked her entire career in advocacy and nonprofit administration.
 Most recently, she was the executive director of the Sickle Cell Association – West Alabama Chapter Inc. Jennifer previously worked as a social worker trainer/recruiter for prospective foster and adoptive parents and was the executive director of Shoals CASA (Court Appointed Special Advocates) in Florence.

 Stan Johnson

-Organizer for North Alabama
+Organizer for Northwest Alabama

 Email Stan

-Stan Johnson has been a contract organizer with Arise since 1995.
-He has a B.A. from California State University, Fresno, and a master's degree in urban and regional planning from Alabama A&M University.
-Based in Birmingham, he works to expand Arise's outreach and growth in north Alabama.
+Stan Johnson has been a contract organizer with Alabama Arise since 1995.
+He has a B.A. from California State University, Fresno, and a master’s degree in urban and regional planning from Alabama A&M University.
+Based in Birmingham, he works to expand Arise’s outreach and growth in north Alabama.

 Adam Keller